-National Productivity Week 27th November 2023 | Visit Website
+National Productivity Week 27th January 2025 | Visit Website

-A diverse community of
+A diverse community of leading experts, policymakers and practitioners

-are led by ten academic partners
+The Institute’s key research themes are led by ten academic partners spread across the UK.

-We’re a UK-wide research
+We’re a UK-wide research organisation exploring what productivity means for business

-Businesses are crucial to solving
+Businesses are crucial to solving the UK’s productivity problems.

 Scotland’s Productivity Challenge: Exploring the issues

-The Productivity Institute’s eight Regional Productivity Forums have written an extensive agenda-setting analysis for each of the five English regions and the devolved nations of Wales, Scotland and Northern Ireland.
+The Productivity Institute’s eight Productivity Forums have written an extensive agenda-setting analysis for each of the five English regions and the devolved nations of Wales, Scotland and Northern Ireland.
 This includes historic regional context, key issues and future research priorities.
 Alongside this is an executive summary: a high-level overview highlighting the productivity picture in their area, including a scattergraph showing the disparities within on a NUTS3 level in comparison with the UK average, the primary drivers and bottlenecks, a SWOT analysis and a look to the future.
 Both can be downloaded on the right of this page.
 These were written with the support of the Scotland Productivity Forum.

 Scotland